Digital Scholarship Librarian, Dartmouth College.

 Jen grew up in the southern Minnesotan farming community picking apples, selling apples, and baking apples for the family orchard.
 She attended the University of Minnesota-Twin Cities, and graduated with a BA in Art History before completing her Master of Library and Information Science at the College of Saint Catherine, Saint Paul.

-Jen searches for opportunities to explore new ideas, new perspectives, and often finds these opportunities through her travels to a variety of national and international regions.
+Jen searches for opportunities to explore new ideas, new perspectives, and often finds these opportunities through her travels and her engagement with the arts.
 She has lived and/or worked in places such as Hanover, Germany, Reno, Boston, Tokyo, and most recently Hanover, NH.
-Academia and librarianship have offered Jen the opportunity to engage with and learn from a variety of scholars, which feeds her curiosity and love of knowledge.
+Academia and librarianship have offered Jen the opportunity to engage with and learn from a variety of scholars, creators, and artists, which feeds her curiosity, creativity, and love of knowledge.